110 people follow this city

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Liverpool air currently meets the WHO annual air quality guideline value
+PM2.5 concentration in Liverpool is currently 4.2 times the WHO annual air quality guideline value

 Interested in hourly forecast?
 Get the app